cbare/cbare.github.io/_posts/2021-12-12-code-review-checklist.md

 ## What is good code?

-There's a lot of advice out there about what makes for good or bad code and what it means to be well-factored, most of it well-intended, some of it occasionally useful.
+What makes code good or bad?
+What does it mean to be well-factored?
+There's a lot of advice out there, most of it well-intended, some of it occasionally helpful.
 Popular heuristics include:

 - [SOLID][12]
-- YAGNI
+- [YAGNI][16]
 - [Code smells][13]
+- Be conservative in what you send; be liberal in what you accept
+- Principle of least surprise
 - Favor composition over inheritance
 - Code to an interface